Ordnance Factory Board Mine Protected Vehicle: History

-The Mine Protected Vehicle was developed in 2001 at a cost of USD$14 million.
+The Mine Protected Vehicle was developed in 2001 at a cost of US$14 million.
 In 2004, exports were made to Nepal.
 Sainik Samachar reported in the July 2005 issue that OFB had made a version of the MPV with a remote control weapon system.

 The MPV was presented publicly in 2007, with the name of Aditya, under the production of Ordnance Factory Medak.
 The Indian Army made a contract to secure 1,400 MPVs, but an order of 250 MPVs was secured in November 2007.

 For a short time, there were discreet inquiries made by the US military on the option of purchasing OFB-made MPVs.

 However following a series of ambushes conducted with improvised explosive devices (IEDs) that were able to destroy the MPVs as early as 2005, they were described by CRPF director general K. Vijay Kumar as merely “coffins on wheels”.

 The reasoning was simple, the Naxalites were able to produce IEDs containing up to 80 kilograms explosives in weight and no MRAP can be designed to survive the blast force generated by such a massive explosion due to IEDs and not against anti-tank mines.

 Hence, the MRAPs were converted to use in limited roles, such as evacuating casualties.

 This also forced the CRPF to look for alternative means to successfully counter IED ambushes.
 The CRPF has discontinued most of its MPVs in service in 2012.

 In the meantime, their MPVs were sent to Kashmir for use in providing security to CRPF convoys there, since the insurgents operating in the region and in Naxal-influenced areas have different operational methods.
 CRPF MPVs in Naxalite areas are limited to evacuating casualties.

 In 2012, the CRPF approached OFB specialists from Vehicle Factory Jabalpur and requested for future MPVs to be enhanced for better protection against IEDs.

 In response, OFB made an upgraded version of the first MPV, known as the Modern Mine Protected Vehicle or the Yuktirath, which was ordered by the Indian Army with an initial order of 14 MPVs in 2009.
 The Yukitirath was officially presented for the first time in public in 2012 at the Defexpo 2012 exhibition.
 The Indian Army made an order for 250 MPVs in late September 2016, which is expected to be produced by Vehicle Factory Jabalpur with first deliveries made in 2018.
 They will be deployed in the Northeastern parts of India and in Kashmir for anti-insurgency operations.

 Ordnance Factory Board Medak won the Golden Peacock Innovative Product Award during a ceremony in Dubai in 2016 for excellence in their technology in creating and improving the MPV.

+On September 5, 2022, India gave 10 MPVs as part of a military grant worth Rs 222 million (US$4.25 Million, adjusted for 2024).